kragorg/dng/appendices/Appendix D — Additional Rules.md

 appearance.
 A magic tattoo can look like a brand, scarification, a birthmark, patterns of scales, or any other cosmetic alteration.

-### Spellwrought Tattoo {#spellwrought-tattoo .item}
+### Eldritch Tattoo {#eldritch-tattoo .item}
 <span class="item-type">_Wondrous item (tattoo), rarity varies_</span>

-_Source: Tasha’s Cauldron of Everything_
+_Source: Tasha’s Cauldron of Everything, Homebrew_

+Inscribed by a warlock
-Produced by a special needle, this magic tattoo contains a single spell of up to 5th level, wrought on your skin by a magic needle.
+who channels their patron’s power through a needle and specially prepared ink, this tattoo contains a single spell of up to 5th level.
-To use the tattoo, you must hold the needle against your skin and speak the command word.
-The needle turns into ink that becomes the tattoo, which appears on the skin in whatever design you like.
+The warlock infuses the ink with otherworldly energy as they create the design directly on a creature’s skin.
+The tattoo’s appearance often reflects the nature of the patron who empowered it— fiery lines for a Fiend, twisting patterns for a Great Old One, or thorny vines for an Archfey.

-Once the tattoo is there, you can cast its spell, requiring no material components.
-The tattoo glows faintly while you cast the spell and for the spell’s duration.
-Once the spell ends, the tattoo vanishes from your skin.
+Once the tattoo is on a creature’s skin, the creature can cast its spell, requiring no material components.
+The tattoo glows with an otherworldly light while the creature casts the spell and for the spell’s duration.
+Once the spell ends,
+the tattoo vanishes from the creature’s skin.

-The level of the spell in the tattoo determines the spell’s saving throw DC, attack bonus, spellcasting ability modifier, and the tattoo’s rarity, as shown in the Spellwrought Tattoo table.
+The level of the spell in the tattoo determines the spell’s saving throw DC, attack bonus, spellcasting ability modifier, and the tattoo’s rarity, as shown in the Eldritch Tattoo table.

-Table: Spellwrought Tattoo
+Table: Eldritch Tattoo

 | Spell Level | Rarity   | Spellcasting Ability Mod. | Save DC | Attack Bonus |
 |-------------|----------|---------------------------|---------|--------------|